-Welcome to my vision.
+Welcome to my world.

 I have taught in both styles of class - a virtual classroom with 10 children using a split screen view and also one-to-ones.
-I find both have their positives and negatives, but then I find that with all forms of teaching - nothing is perfect in this existence.
+I find both have their positives and negatives, but then I find that with all forms of teaching - nothing is perfect in this world.

-With one-to-one classes I love the fact that you have the full attention (between 99-100%) of the student to the teacher and vice versa.
-Communication is estimated to be around only 20-30% verbal, so the rest is visual and this can help a great deal when dealing with language learners.
-The drawback is that sometimes it is difficult to take notes as a teacher or student, so it is essential that we provide a copy of the class video and/or chat.
+With one-to-one classes I love the fact that you have close to the full attention of the student to the teacher and vice versa.
+Communication is estimated to be around 20-30% verbal, so the rest has to be visual and this helps a great deal when dealing with language learners.
+Visual gestures and images drawn from the internet are great aids in teaching.